Pesticide Applicator U

 When is the next PAU?

-The next PAU will be in the Fall of 2020.
+The next PAU will be November 8-10, 2020.
 Details for the event are coming soon.

 Where can I find information about the PAU?